A performance test tool shall be regarded as an intrinsic part of an IT product throughout its life-cycle.

 Simple scaling of a load generator by separation of logical and physical load

-A common problem is when required load increases to a point where several load generator processes will have to run in parallel on separate hardware servers.
+A common problem occurs when required load increases beyond a point where several load generator processes will have to run in parallel on separate hardware servers to create the demanded conditions on the tested system.
 Such situations increase the complexity in management of generated load and reporting of measurement results.

 On MBC the complexity of running several physical load generator processes in parallel on separate hardware servers is hidden by a logical load generator.